 All costs of the project should be identified in this sections.
 Round to the nearest dollar.
 Be as specific as possible.
 Contact ECRAC staff if you have questions regarding the budget format or definitions.
-Your time is not an eligible expense for this grant.

 - 1. Mentor/Workshop Fees This could be costs for an artistic mentor you are working with or an arts learning workshop you will attend.
 This includes artist fees for service, artist contracts, and/or workshop fees and the total to be paid to each.
 Artists must be identified by name and their résumé(s) included in the application.
 Or include the workshop brochure with your application and the résumé of the workshop instructor.
 Workshop and artist websites are often a good source for this information.
 They will be uploaded as a pdf. - 2.
-Travel and Expenses Include your travel expenses such as allowable mileage and room/board costs.
+Artists Time for Project This may be time towards research, writing, creating art for your project.
+Time may be calculated by the hour over the project period.
+A per hour rate for an artist time is determined by the artist and must be included. - 3.
+Artist Travel and Expenses Include your travel expenses such as allowable mileage and room/board costs.
 Include a written explanation of transportation expenses, including the rate of mileage reimbursement and number of miles anticipated.
 The federal rate is allowable.
-Travel outside of Minnesota is not allowed. - 3.
-Publicity Expenses List the costs of all advertising; radio, newspaper, posters, flyers, social media ads, etc., for your open to the public community event. - 4.
-Rental Fees and Equipment This can include the costs for renting a performance space, costumes, video or audio equipment, etc. If performance or other space is donated as in kind, the applicant must document with a letter from the donor to verify the value.
-This section can also include the purchase costs for needed equipment.
+Travel outside of Minnesota is not allowed. - 4.
+Publicity Expenses List the costs of all advertising; radio, newspaper, posters, flyers, social media ads, etc., for your open to the public community event. - 5.
+Equipment or Rental Fees- This can include the costs for renting a performance space, costumes, video or audio equipment, etc. If performance or other space is donated as in kind, the applicant must document with a letter from the donor to verify the value.
+This section will include the purchase costs for needed equipment.

 ALL equipment costs MUST be documented in the proposal.
-You will also need to include three separate quotes to document capital expenses \$500 and over.
+You will also need to include three separate quotes to document equipment expenses \$500 and over.
 One of those quotes needs to be from a Minnesota based vendor.
 A good place to find a quote is an online provider.
 The lowest amount need not be selected; however, the applicant should state the reason why it wasn't selected.
 If your proposal includes the purchase of equipment \$500 or more you also need to submit an Equipment Use Plan, signed by you, and certifying you will not sell the equipment without prior ECRAC approval.

-- 5. Supplies and Materials List supplies and materials needed for the project and their costs here.
-You can list the cost of refreshments here if they are an important part of your open to the public community event and your event will not be at ECRAC - 6.
-Printing and Postage List all printing and postage costs here.
+6. Supplies and Materials - List supplies and materials needed for the project and their costs here.
+You can list the cost of refreshments here if they are an important part of your open to the public community event.

+- 7. Printing and Postage List all printing and postage costs here.
 This section is usually used to get the word out on your open to the public community event.
-However, it could also include postage costs for mailed equipment purchases. - 7.
-Outcome Evaluation Because outcome evaluation is a requirement all costs related to your outcome evaluation plan and measurement should be identified here and paid for with grant funds. - 8.
+However, it could also include postage costs for mailed equipment purchases. - 8.
+Outcome Evaluation Because outcome evaluation is a requirement all costs related to your outcome evaluation plan and measurement should be identified here and paid for with grant funds. - 9.
 Other Specifically document all costs that don't fit into the other categories here.